-- DHS and CRP WIC Programs provide direct support to breastfeeding families. - Systems change - Training for nursing staff, perinatal home visiting staff, and Early Notification Delivery System (ENS)-referral system - Historical efforts (i.e., Baby Friendly Hospitals)
+- DHS and CRP WIC Programs provide direct support to breastfeeding families. - Systems change - o Training for nursing staff, perinatal home visiting staff, and Early Notification Delivery System (ENS)-referral system - Historical efforts (i.e., Baby Friendly Hospitals)

 - DHS and CRP WIC reached 2,399 mothers and 63 providers to promote breastfeeding.
 Participants received one-on-one support with a lactation consultant funded by First 5, as well as drop-in support and a helpline.
-Providers received training and education to promote breastfeeding. - Countywide, XX% of mothers were exclusively feeding their baby breast milk in the hospital in 20XX.
-However, disparities by race/ethnicities persist. - 60% of participants reached for follow-up at six-months postpartum were exclusively breastfeeding, which is higher than statewide (XX) and national (XX%) rates. - DHS WIC and CRP WIC provide ongoing trainings and partnerships with local hospital staff, including utilization of the ENS to reach more mothers in need of early breastfeeding support.
+Providers received training and education to promote breastfeeding. - Countywide, 75.9% of mothers were exclusively feeding their baby breast milk in the hospital in 2020-2022.
+However, disparities by race/ethnicities persist. - 60% of participants reached for follow up at six-months postpartum were exclusively breastfeeding, which is higher than statewide (27%) and national (25%) rates. - DHS WIC and CRP WIC provide ongoing trainings and partnerships with local hospital staff, including utilization of the ENS to reach more mothers in need of early breastfeeding support.
 In FY 2022-23, WIC provided 278 ENS-referral breastfeeding support services.